W0811182/MvcMovies/MvcMovies/README.txt

 Part 3 - Add a view

 I think the only thing I have to do for this step is change the "MvcMovies" in the shared layout to instead say "Movie App"

+1628
+I pushed what I did of the last part and now I am going to do part 4

+Part 4 - Add a model

+1629
+I actually have to do this part! this model is for the movies table.
+The views and controller will come later in the same part.

+1640
+created my model and built the project to load the required packages

+========== Build: 1 succeeded, 0 failed, 0 up-to-date, 0 skipped ==========
+========== Build completed at 4:40 PM and took 03.918 seconds ==========

+1641
+Its now time to create my controller and everything else I haven't yet with scaffolding

+I chose 'MVC Controller with views, using entity framework'

+to create a scaffolded item you need to have a model ready (like i just made! :) )

+the scaffolding process creates the DbContext Class, controller and view.
+It also modified this .csproj of this project, the Program file and the appsettings

+Now I am going to create my initial migration to create the table

+1650
+Add-Migration
+Update-Database

+I am getting some errors about the null concerns on some of my fields in the movie model.
+I am also getting an error about the connection to the SQL server.
+I will have to manually configure this, I remember going through it the first time I did this tutorial.

+1655
+I had to change a part within my connection string from mssql to "ProjectModels".
+This is evident in the Object explorer as I found the name there, however, I don't entirely understand why its called that or where the name came from as opposed to the default in my appsetting.json

+1658
+After booting up and testing I am able to navigate to the ~/movies URL and the view and CRUD are waiting.
+I am now done with this step! commit time